vdesabou/kafka-docker-playground-docs/docs/playground container set-environment-variables.md

 #### *--env ENV*

 📦 Environment variables to set

 🎓 Tip: you can pass multiple environment variables by specifying --env multiple times

-Example: --env "KAFKA_OPTS: -verbose:class" --env "CONNECT_LOG4J_LOGGERS: org.apache.zookeeper=ERROR,org.I0Itec.zkclient=ERROR,org.reflections=ERROR,org.apache.kafka.connect.runtime.rest.RestServer=ERROR"

 | Attributes      | &nbsp;
 |-----------------|-------------